jlevy16/STA210Final/README.md

 To combat this issue, I manually extracted around 120 of these features from the dataset, and used this to fine tune a language model (GPT-3.5), which proved far more reliable in terms of extraction.

-I wanted to go outside of the scope of STA210 to explore the process of procuring a dataset, as this seemed quite interesting to me and was more relevant to my concentration in machine learning.

-Unfortunately, this took me an extremely long time, and ultimately left me with little to no time at all for the analysis.
+For this project, I wanted to go outside of the scope of STA210 to explore the process of procuring a dataset, as this seemed quite interesting to me and was more relevant to my concentration in machine learning.
+Unfortunately, however, this took me an extremely long time, and ultimately left me with little to no time at all for the analysis.
 I think that there was much more interesting information to be extracted from the data, and regardless will analyze and update this project just for my own sake.

 Also, for reference, I have been having a github issue where nothing will push following my work on a ECE661 final project.
 I am trying to resolve this, but it cost me my ability to make periodic meaningful commits for this assingment, and for this I appologize.
 I learned that I was able to upload files directly, which allowed me to get this done, but it was not ideal as now I have no history for me to review and reference in the future.